SonarSonic/DrawingBotV3/docs/source/pfms.rst

         Controls the contrast of the _`Erasing` process, by controlling a tone curve between the :term:`Erase Min` / :term:`Erase Max`  & :term:`Erase Radius Min` / :term:`Erase Radius Max`.

-        Using a higher Tone will result in a image with a stronger contrast with more overlap and less spacing between lines.
+        Using a higher Tone will result in an image with a stronger contrast, with more overlap and less spacing between lines.

-        Note: The tone slider has no effect when the Erase Values values are identical.
+        Note: The tone slider has no effect when the Erase Values are identical.

         .. image:: images/sketch/erase_tone_comparison_v1.jpg
             :width: 500pt